aysevllpkts/TrAnnoScope/README.md

 - **Classification**: Cluster and Classify PacBio reads.
 - **Annotation**: Annotates the full-length transcripts.
 - **Quality Assessment**: Assesses the quality of the transcriptome.

+## Dependencies
+TrAnnoScope will use:
+- snakemake 7.25.1
+- fastQC
+- MultiQC

 ## Usage